 What Could Have Been

-Players such as John Tavares, Matt Moulson, P.A Parenteau, Michael Grabner, and many other young players have been assembled by GM Garth Snow as he tries to restore the franchise to glory.
-It is easy to cry over spilled milk, but for the first time in a long time the Islanders’ fortunes seem to be looking bright.
-An overnight improvement likely won’t happen, but fans can now be reassured that pieces such as John Tavares, Ryan Strome, and many others won’t be traded based upon the General Manager’s every whim and impulse.
+Players such as John Tavares, Matt Moulson, P.A Parenteau, Michael Grabner and many other young players have been assembled by GM Garth Snow as he tries to restore the franchise to glory.
+It is easy to cry over spilled milk, but for the first time in a long time, the Islanders’ fortunes seem to be looking bright.
+An overnight improvement likely won’t happen, but fans can now be reassured that pieces such as John Tavares, Ryan Strome and many others won’t be traded based on the general manager’s every whim and impulse.